Harmary/angular-avito/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.0.

+# Development process

+Final version of the application store in branch `main`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Json-server server

+Run `npm run start:server` to run json-server and get data from local server.

 ## Code scaffolding